vmsteiner/silenttimer/README.md

 - Disconnect the watch from PC

 ### **Clean-Up (if required)**
-- Disable "ADB debugging" from Step 2
+- Disable "ADB debugging" from step 2
 - Delete the .zip and the extracted folder from step 3

 ## **🚀 Development**